beaplab/transcriptome_metaT_quantification/README.md

 -   nextflow downloads locally the scripts in a hidden folder, and uses them to run.

+-   The options are:

--   The options are the `fastq_sheet` , in this case the test sheet, the transcriptome, here surrounded by brackets because we want `nextflow` to find all the instances, the `outdir` where everything will be outputted and `-r` which is the release of the software used to run.
+    -   the `fastq_sheet` , in this case the test sheet.

+    -   the transcriptome, here surrounded by brackets because we want `nextflow` to find all the instances.
+If yours does not end with `.fna.gz` it won't find it!
+Change it accordingly.

+    -   the `outdir` where everything will be outputted and `-r` which is the release of the software used to run.

 If everything worked well, we are good to go, and we can run the program.
 In my case it would be the following: